THE MOUNTAIN PACIFIC SPORTS FEDERATION

 Al Beaird, Commissioner

-In 2012-2013, the MPSF will sponsor competition in 13 intercollegiate Olympic sports, while serving approximately 1,800 student-athletes on 99 teams from 41 universities in 14 western states.
-All MPSF teams compete at the NCAA Division I level in men's soccer, men's and women's water polo, men's and women's indoor track and field, men's and women's gymnastics, men's and women's swimming, women's lacrosse and men's volleyball.
-MPSF champions are eligible to compete in NCAA Championships with MPSF men's soccer, men's and women's water polo, and men's volleyball champions earning automatic qualification into NCAA championship events.
-Joining the Federation for the first time is Houston Baptist Men's Soccer, Denver Men's Swimming and Diving, Hawaii Women's Swimming and Diving and Women's Indoor Track and Field, USC Women's Lacrosse, CSU Bakersfield Women's Water Polo, and Cal Baptist Men's Volleyball.
+In 2016-2017, the MPSF will sponsor competition in 10 intercollegiate Olympic sports, while serving 90 teams from 39 universities across 10 states.
+All MPSF teams compete at the NCAA Division I level in men's and women's water polo, men's and women's indoor track and field, men's and women's gymnastics, men's and women's swimming and diving, women's lacrosse, and men's volleyball.
+MPSF team champions are eligible to compete in the NCAA Championships with men's and women's water polo, men's volleyball, and women's lacrosse champions earning automatic qualification.
+Competing in an MPSF Championship this year for the first time is the men's water polo program from Penn State Behrend, as well as the men's and women's indoor track and field teams from UC Riverside.